AI4Phys/Awesome-AI-for-Physics/README.md

 - **Description:** This paper introduces GPT-PINN, a novel meta-learning framework to drastically accelerate the solution of parametric PDEs for multi-query and real-time applications.
 It treats fully pre-trained PINNs, solved at adaptively selected parameter points, as activation functions or "neurons" in a hyper-reduced meta-network.
 This "network of networks" learns to generate solutions for new parameters by linearly combining a very small set of these pre-trained basis solutions.
 The framework is non-intrusive and results in an extremely lightweight and fast surrogate model.
 - **Domain:** `PINN` `Meta-Learning` `Model Reduction` `Parametric PDEs` `Scientific Machine Learning`

+### 3.8 Probabilistic PINNs and Uncertainty Quantification

-### 3.6 Theoretical Foundations, Convergence, and Failure Mode Analysis of PINNs
+### 3.9 Theoretical Foundations, Convergence, and Failure Mode Analysis of PINNs

 #### [Estimates on the generalization error of physics-informed neural networks for approximating a class of inverse problems for PDES](https://doi.org/10.1093/imanum/drab032)
 - **Date:** 2021.06